-Despite the vast array of UX research techniques and methods within a researcher’s toolkit, it sometimes feels like in-person or lab-based moderated research is the only tool available, or is at least the only tool your stakeholders care about.
-However as authors Kuldeep Kelkar, SVP, Global UX Research Services, and Jamie Miller, Senior UX Researcher, point out in their Remote Moderated 101 guide:
+Despite the vast array of UX research techniques and methods within a researcher’s toolkit, it sometimes feels like in-person or lab-based moderated research is the only tool available (or is the only tool your stakeholders care about).

 What is remote moderated research?

-If you add ‘remote’ into the mixture, this basically mean that you and your participant(s) can do this from the comfort of your own homes or locations.
-It’s the same premise as in-person or in-lab testing – the moderator is there to ask participants questions, respond to questions and feedback, and guide them through the tasks – but you are live online with participants from anywhere in the world, connected to them with screen share technology.
+Remote moderated testing also means that you and your participant(s) can do this from the comfort of your own homes or locations.
+It’s the same premise as in-person or in-lab testing (the moderator is there to ask participants questions, respond to questions and feedback, and guide them through the tasks) but you are live online with participants from anywhere in the world, connected to them via online software.

 This is one of the primary reasons why conducting remote moderated studies is so beneficial – you get all the quality insights without anybody having to travel.

 Remote vs. in-person

 Within the world of moderated research there’s traditionally been a strong emphasis on in-person testing, and there are many good reasons for this…

 - You can read participants’ body language and facial expressions easily – perhaps frustrations aren’t being communicated verbally, but you can see it on their faces.

 - You control the hardware – whatever device you are testing on, it will be your device and so you control it.
 This is a huge advantage, because technical challenges can become an issue when you’re conducting remote moderated sessions.